API Reference

 No exceptions are raised.
 If format strings are invalid or refer to non existing values, they are returned unchanged.

-New in version 23.0.0.
+Added in version 23.0.0.

-__call__(settings_dict: Dict[str, Any | Dict[str, Any | SettingsDict]], settings_cls: type, options: Tuple[OptionInfo, ...])
-Dict[str, Any | Dict[str, Any | SettingsDict]][source]#
+__call__(settings_dict: dict[str, Any | dict[str, Any | SettingsDict]], settings_cls: type, options: tuple[OptionInfo, ...]) dict[str, Any | dict[str, Any | SettingsDict]][source]

 Invoke the processor to render all values in the settings dict.

-class typed_settings.processors.JinjaProcessor(environment: Environment | None = None)[source]#
+class typed_settings.processors.JinjaProcessor(environment: jinja2.Environment | None = None)[source]

 Perform value templating with Jinja.